How Should Accountants Prepare for the Rise of Cryptocurrency?

 More than 100 million people around the world are now using cryptocurrencies, with the most intriguing shift being in older crypto owners, “…Financial advisory group deVere found 70% of its clients aged over 55 had already invested in digital currencies, or were planning to do so, in 2021”.
 These numbers are only going to rise as crypto stabilises, amid national and international cooperation as financial institutions try to adapt.

-The global accountancy industry has been hand wringing over how to handle cryptocurrencies.
-There are over 4000 of them after all and there are no standardised, global accountancy rules for how bookkeepers should handle crypto assets.
-Consider Ethereum – its stated goal is to create a globally accessible series of decentralised (financial product) applications, amongst other “DAPPS”.
-So, what do accountants need to consider when managing crypto assets?
+There has been a lot of hand wringing over how to handle cryptocurrencies by the global accountancy industry.
+There are over 4000 of them but with no standardised, global accountancy rules.
+Consider Ethereum – its stated goal is to create a globally accessible series of decentralised (financial product) applications.

 Is cryptocurrency equivalent to money?